Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 David wore a morning suit, with a wing collar, striped trousers, a black and white checkered cravat, and a white carnation in his lapel.

-The bride wore a soft crepe dress with a tight, buttoned bodice in her signature color of “Wallis Blue,” a halo-shaped hat of the same color, with shoes and gloves to match.
+The bride wore a soft crepe dress with a tight, buttoned bodice in her signature color of “Wallis Blue,” a halo-shaped hat of the same color, matching shoes, and gloves.
 The dress was created by Mainbocher, a fashion label founded by the American couturier Main Rousseau Bocher.
 In 1950, Wallis presented the dress to the Metropolitan Museum of Art in New York City.
 More than 25 years after the wedding, the dress was still considered one of the most copied dresses in modern times.
-At her neck, Wallis wore a glittering diamond and sapphire brooch and matching bracelet and earrings.
+Wallis wore a glittering diamond and sapphire brooch and matching bracelet and earrings.
 She had a lavender orchid at her waist but carried no flowers.

 The Wedding